 - Baccalaureate IB: No specific subjects required.

-If you don't meet the entry requirements of this course, you may be eligible for Foundation Year entry into this or other related degree courses.
+If you don't meet the entry requirements, you may be eligible for BA(Hons) Business and Human Resource Management (with Foundation Year).

-International students who do not meet the academic or English language requirements to study this course can qualify by completing preparatory study at our International College.
+For country specific entry requirements please find your country on the country information pages.
+If you are an international student and do not meet the academic requirements to study this course, you can qualify by completing preparatory study at our International College.